majaczech/wind-tunnel/README.md

 This is 3D printed wind tunnel with Arduino-based unit.

-This source describes Open Hardware and is licensed under the CERNOHL-S v2
+This source describes Open Hardware and is licensed under the CERN-OHL-S v2

 **Experience with Arduino platform is required and supervision from a qualified electric engineering professional.**